awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 ```

 The example below illustrates the following scenario:
-+ In\-transit data encryption is enabled with a custom key provider
++ In\-transit data encryption is enabled with a custom key provider\.
-+ CSE\-Custom is used for Amazon S3 data
++ CSE\-Custom is used for Amazon S3 data\.
-+ Local disk encryption uses a custom key provider
++ Local disk encryption uses a custom key provider\.

 ```
 aws emr create-security-configuration --name "MySecConfig" --security-configuration '{